-I offer training in the therapeutic use of poetry via the US-based International Federation for Biblio-Poetry Therapy which can lead to the qualification of Certified Applied Poetry Facilitator.
+I am an accredited Mentor for the International Federation for Biblio-Poetry Therapy who offer a training which can lead to the qualification of Certified Applied Poetry Facilitator or Certified Poetry Therapist.
 I am a fully trained and approved Mentor-Supervisor, working closely with a team of others who have long experience in this work.
 The IFBPT is a not-for-profit organisation incorporated in 1983.

 This brief summary attempts to answer a number of FAQs.